gabssanto/TechTalks/AI_Pair_Programming.md

 In today's rapidly evolving technological landscape, Artificial Intelligence (AI) has emerged as a powerful tool that empowers developers to enhance their skills and capabilities.
 With its wide range of possibilities and applications, AI revolutionizes the way we approach development tasks, unlocking new opportunities for innovation.
 Although the fast pace of AI progress may render this article outdated soon, it serves as an excellent starting point for understanding the current state of AI and its potential to enhance the developer experience.

 AI pair programming combines the expertise of human developers with the capabilities of AI models like Chat GPT, enabling a collaborative and synergistic coding experience.
 By working together, human developers and AI can tackle complex programming challenges more efficiently, improving code quality, productivity, and learning opportunities.
-This article explores the benefits of AI pair programming and its potential to transform the future of software development by examining scenarios and some examples I have experienced on day to day work, in Backend and Frontend development.
+This article explores the benefits of AI pair programming and its potential to transform the future of software development by examining scenarios and some examples experienced in day-to-day Backend and Frontend development.

 ## Code Analysis